 Once you decide what you’re looking for and how much you’re willing to spend, make the investment.

-Take it from someone who has had 2 different version for more than a year.
-Buy a roomba.
+Take it from someone who has had 2 different versions for more than a year.
+Buy a Roomba.

 Fibro Women Blogs